Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

                                              exposed_type=SaleRow)
 ```

-In lines 3-5, we define a custom class `SaleRow`, representing an the JSON file row.
+In lines 3-5, we define a custom class `SaleRow`, representing a JSON file row.

-In lines 7-8, we configure an JSON data node.
+In line 7, we configure a JSON data node.
 The _id_ argument is "historical_temperature".
 Its _scope_ is
 `SCENARIO` (default value), and the path is the file hist_temp.json.

-In lines 10-13, we create an JSON data node configuration.
+In lines 9-11, we create a JSON data node configuration.
 The _id_ identifier is "sale_history", the
 default `SCENARIO` scope is used.
 Since we have a custom class pre-defined for this JSON file, we will provide it in
 the _exposed_type_.